 It was still a Russian who finished on top of the podium, however, as Elena Eremina overcame some mistakes of her own on each event to finish strong with a 54.55.
 Eremina is generally the least consistent of the three top junior Russians, but she managed to save her own implosions for event finals, sitting one of her vaults and falling on floor.
 Still, in addition to her all-around victory, she also managed a good performance for beam bronze.

-With other falls from the British juniors Maisie Methuen and Alice Kinsella, Lorette Charpy of France, and the Romanians Carmen Ghiciuc and Ioana Crisan, the silver and gold medals ended up being a total surprise.
-Hometown girl Lynn Genhart of Switzerland placed second with a 54.365 while Martina Basile of Italy was third with a 54.266, both coming within a couple of tenths from the title.
+With additional falls from the British juniors Maisie Methuen and Alice Kinsella, Lorette Charpy of France, and the Romanians Carmen Ghiciuc and Ioana Crisan, the silver and gold medals ended up being a total surprise.
+Lynn Genhart of Switzerland placed second with a 54.365 while Martina Basile of Italy was third with a 54.266, both coming within a couple of tenths from the title.

 Genhart winning silver at home was a great victory for the Swiss team, coming after great improvements from some disappointing mistakes in qualifications.
 Looking especially nice on bars and beam as well as on her super clean vault, Genhart had a fantastic day as a whole and did exactly what she needed to do in order to take advantage of others’ mistakes.
 The same can be said for Basile, who is a little weak on bars and fell there, though she hit everything exactly the way she needed to and everything worked out great for her.

 Outside the top 12, several other contenders were taken down by beam as well.
-Anina Wildi of Switzerland could’ve been a longshot for the podium, but had a fall there and made mistakes that hurt her on bars and floor as well, putting her in 13th with a 52.032.
-Maellyse Brassart of Belgium fell on bars as well as beam to finish 14th with a 51.833, and then other beam falls came from Helene Schäfer of Germany (15th with a 51.733), Sanna Veerman of the Netherlands (16th with a 51.598), and Emma Höfele of Germany as well (17th with a 51.532).
+Anina Wildi of Switzerland could’ve been on the shortlist for the podium, but had a fall there and made mistakes that hurt her on bars and floor as well, putting her in 13th with a 52.032.
+Maellyse Brassart of Belgium fell on bars as well as beam to finish 14th with a 51.833, and then other beam falls came from Helene Schäfer of Germany (15th with a 51.733), Sanna Veerman of the Netherlands (16th with a 51.598), and Emma Höfele of Germany (17th with a 51.532).

 The Italians dominated the vault final, with Martina Maggio getting the gold with a 14.499 average while Basile got her second medal of the meet, earning silver with a 14.233.
 Maggio showed beautiful work on her DTY, which she landed with just a hop, for a 14.866 followed by a 14.133 for a clean FTY.
 Basile went for a 1.5 and FTY combo, looking clean on both, and then Denisa Golgota of Romania tied Basile for silver, her DTY looking a bit more wild than usual with a step out-of-bounds for a 14.533, though she hit her FTY well for a 13.933.